Lodi, Wisconsin

 Lodi (/ˈloʊ.daɪ/ LOH-dye) is a city in Columbia County, Wisconsin, United States.
 The population was 3,189 at the 2020 census.
-Lodi is part of the Madison Metropolitan Statistical Area.
+Lodi is part of the Madison metropolitan area.

 History

+The scenic Town of Lodi area had long been a home of Native Americans before the first settlers, Marston and George Bartholomew, arrived in 1845 and staked their claim.
+By 1846 a county government was established which created Pleasant Valley Precinct.
+The Town of Lodi was created in 1849.

 Isaac Palmer founded the village of Lodi in 1846 in what was then the Pleasant Valley Precinct of the Wisconsin Territory.
 He named it after Lodi, in Italy.
 Palmer chose this glaciated valley as the location for the village because of its water power potential.
 Spring Creek powered a sawmill that year and a grist mill followed in 1850.